PavelK-at-964784600414/character-tree-maker/README.md

+## License

+This project is licensed under the GNU AGPL v3.0.
+See the [LICENSE](./LICENSE) file for details.

 # Character Tree Maker

 A beautiful, interactive web application for creating and visualizing character relationship trees.
 Built with Next.js and featuring an organic, nature-inspired design with vine-like connections and animated leaf decorations.